AnnexMedAnnexMedAnnexMed

 Dental Implant Surgical Billing

-Phase-specific implant billing — placement, abutment, bone grafting — with medical crossover evaluation for trauma, pathology, and congenital bone deficiency cases requiring CPT 21248/21249 medical billing.
+Phase-specific implant billing for placement, abutment, and bone grafting, with medical crossover evaluation for trauma, pathology, and congenital bone deficiency cases requiring CPT 21248/21249 medical billing.

 Oral Pathology and Biopsy Billing